rosmed/slicer_ros2_module/docs/pages/nodes/design.rst

 We ultimately decided to implement the SlicerROS2 module in C++ and rely on the VTK/Slicer build to provide the Python bindings.
-The SlicerROS2 module is compiled against the Slicer and ROS2 libraries which is a bit challenging since both packages have their own CMake macros and have different Python version requirements.
+The SlicerROS2 module is compiled against the Slicer and ROS 2 libraries which is a bit challenging since both packages have their own CMake macros and have different Python version requirements.
 The ``CMakeLists.txt`` provided along SlicerROS2 works but you'll have to